-- Video Products Video Portal, Town Halls, Video Messaging, Webinars, Virtual Events and Meetings.
+- Video Products Video Portal, Town Halls, Video Messaging, Meetings, Webinars, and Virtual Events.
 Customers leverage these products for video-based communication, collaboration, training, and customer experience (marketing, sales, and customer care). - Video Industry Solutions LMS Video (Learning Management System), Lecture Capture and Virtual Classroom for educational institutions to support and enhance in-class and remote teaching and learning.
-We also offer a TV Solution for media companies and telecom operators, allowing them to provide OTT advertising and subscriptionbased live and on-demand TV services for entertainment experiences. - Media Services Live, real-time, and on-demand video APIs, SDKs, and Experience Components as well as Video and TV Content Management Systems that govern the entire lifecycle of video, enabling customers to build any video experience and workflow.
+We also offer a Cloud TV platform for media companies and telecom operators, allowing them to provide OTT advertising and subscription-based live and on-demand TV services for entertainment experiences. - Media Services Live, real-time, and on-demand video APIs, SDKs, and experience components as well as a video content management system that govern the entire lifecycle of video, enabling customers to build any video experience and workflow.
 Our Media Services also serve as a foundation for our products and industry solutions.
-Our APIs, SDKs and Experience Components include live, real-time and on-demand video ingestion, transcoding, management, search, security, distribution, publishing, engagement, monetization and analytics.
+Our APIs, SDKs and experience components include live, real-time and on-demand video ingestion, transcoding, management, search, security, distribution, publishing, engagement, monetization and analytics.

-As of December 31, 2020, we had approximately 1,000 customers from a wide range of industries, including financial services, high technology, healthcare, education, public sector, media and telecommunications.
-Among our customers are 25 of the US Fortune 100, more than 50% of U.S. R1 educational institutions, including seven of the eight lvy League schools and some of the largest global media companies and telecom operators.
+As of September 30, 2020, we had over 1,000 customers from a wide range of industries, including financial services, high technology, healthcare, education, public sector, media and telecommunications.
+Among our customers are 25 of the US Fortune 100, more than 50% of U.S. R1 educational institutions, including seven of the eight Ivy League schools and some of the largest global media companies and telecom operators.
 Most of our top customers leverage several Kaltura products for a range of use cases across their organization.

 We were recognized as a Representative Vendor in the 2020 Gartner Market Guide for Enterprise Video Content Management.
 We have been included in Gartner research reports on this since 2013, where we were listed as a Leader for 5 consecutive times in the Magic Quadrant for Enterprise Video Content Management report and ranked highest in all Use Cases in the last-published Critical Capabilities for Enterprise Video Content Management report.
 Gartner discontinued publication of this Magic Quadrant report in 2018 and of this Critical Capabilities report in 2019.
 We were also recognized in the 2020 Gartner Magic Quadrant for Meeting Solutions, after having only entered the market earlier that year.
 As of January 25, 2021, we ranked 4.6/5 for Meeting Solutions and 4.4/5 for Enterprise Video Content Management by customers on Gartner Peer Insights, based on 43 and 26 reviews, respectively.
-In 2016, Forrester cited Kaltura as a Leader in their report, The Forrester WaveTM: Online Video Platforms for Sales and Marketing, Q4, 2016.
+In 2016, Forrester cited Kaltura as a Leader in their report, The Forrester Wave[TM]: Online Video Platforms for Sales and Marketing, Q4, 2016.